-The consolidated financial statements of the Company, prepared in accordance with International Financial Reporting Standards (IFRSs), fairly presents its financial position, the result of its operations, cash flows and changes in equity.
+The consolidated financial information of the Group, prepared in accordance with International Financial Reporting Standards (IFRSs), fairly presents its financial position, the result of its operations, cash flows and changes in equity.
 Appropriate accounting policies have been consistently applied and accounting estimates are based on reasonable and prudent judgments.
-There are no matters which call into question the company's ability to continue as a going concern.
+There are no matters which call into question the Company's ability to continue as a going concern.